 Shieldaig Peninsula walk

 We didn’t waste any time getting out for a walk once we had arrived in the village.
 Armed with one of our 40 Coast and Country Walks books we set out to walk along the Shieldaig peninsula.

 The book states it is a 4.5km walk, so this was just right for the time we had before it started to get dark.

 From the road we walked passed the primary school, the village football pitches and just followed the track.
-It was surprisingly well marked with painted stones periodically along the route and my favourite was definitely the one that gave us options of ‘up and over’ or ’round.’
+It was surprisingly well marked with painted stones periodically along the route.
+I think my favourite was definitely the one that gave us options of ‘up and over’ or ’round.’
 We opted for a slightly longer ’round’ route that also stayed on the track and looked less boggy.

 At this time of year when all the leaves are long gone from the branches of the trees, the sky can be grey and moody and on this occasion everything was soaked too; it’s easy to forget or not see the colours that nature still gives us.
-On this walk alone we walked through the birch trees with their silver barks and purple branches and just around the corner a views of Loch Shieldaig and Upper Loch Torridon.
+On this walk alone we walked through the birch trees with their silver barks and purple branches.
+The views of Loch Shieldaig and Upper Loch Torridon were a winter palette mix of colour.
 The waters were a calm grey/blue and complimenting the towering, dark Torridon hills on the far sides of the lochs and the oranges and browns of the ferns and grasses dying back at our feet.
 Absolutely delightful.

 Although the area is teeming with wildlife – otters, white tailed sea eagles and seals, the only thing we saw was a heron.
 In the summer there are boat tours that take visitors out to (hopefully) get some animal action, so there is another good reason for us to come back.